mana-vox/mana-vox/README.md

   - **Description**: Extract content from a website
   - **Input**: website URL (string)

-These endpoints are accessible and testable with an admin key on the swagger [http://mana-api.eu-de.mybluemix.net/docs](http://mana-api.eu-de.mybluemix.net/docs) (access required).

 If the swagger is not working, a quick troubleshooter is to restart the API (with the "ibmcloud cf restart mana-api" command), and the real-time logs can be accessed using the "ibmcloud cf logs mana-api" command.
 If the problem persists, it is possible to contact the IBM garage technical team whose contacts are given above.

 ### B. Backoffice